dcbaker/cython/docs/src/tutorial/strings.rst

 Regarding text processing, Python has built-in support for Unicode, which C lacks completely.
 If you are dealing with Unicode text, you are usually better off using Python Unicode string objects than trying to work with encoded data in C strings.
-Cython makes this quite easy and efficient.
+Cython0 makes this quite easy and efficient.

 Generally speaking: unless you know what you are doing, avoid